Skip to content

 • User Rule: tenzir-platform admin add-auth-rule user allows access if the id_token contains a sub field that exactly matches the provided <user_id>.

-• Allow All Rule: tenzir-platform admin add-auth-rule allow-all allows access to every user.
+• Allow all rule: tenzir-platform admin add-auth-rule allow-all allows access to every user.
 Use this rule to set up a workspace that all users of a platform instance can access.

 Last updated: